- Code ANTH8007

 See Future Offerings

-- Describe the social science background to a number of key development concepts;
+- explain the social science background to a number of key development concepts;

-- Evaluate the use of particular concepts in development projects, policy, and practice;
+- critically evaluate the use of particular concepts in development projects, policy, and practice;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-(a) 36 hours of contact over 12 weeks: 24 hours of lectures (by Echo 360 for on-line) and 12 hours of tutorials and practicum.
+(a) 36 hours of contact over 12 weeks: 36 hours of lectorials in blended mode.

 (b) 94 hours of independent student research, reading and writing.